LeTurt/turtlegod/cryptonote_notes.md

 to produce quite reasonable results.
 Towards the end, the packet I had, had a number of zeroed id's, which also seemed to match the other types of message with similar arrays (e.g., peer_list).
+Meaning, maybe it always sends a chunk of 100 blocks, whether it has that many or not.
 However, it does not quite match as the last non-zero one has a few bytes of non-zero and rest are zero.
 Also, taking the generated hashes, I could not find them on the block-explorer.
 So maybe not quite right.